ESGI-PRO/fitness-first-server/mailer-api/README.md

-# Analytics
+# Mailer

-This is the analytics service for the tracking data
+Mailer is a microservice that sends emails to users.

 ## Environment Variables